Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Copper Wiring.md

 # Cat Cabling

 ## Coaxial
 A **coaxial cable** is a single copper-cored cable contained in an inner insulation layer.
 This inner layer is further contained in a wire mesh conductor.
 The entire cable is then further protected in an outer insulation layer.
 Coaxial cables are not as commonly used in modern networks, but some usage may still be seen with cable and satellite devices.
 Coaxial cables are specified by the **Radio Guide (RG) system**.
-For the purpose of the test, you need to be familiar with **RG-6**, which is made of a solid copper core used with satellite/cable modems, and **RG-59**, which is made of a solid copper core and used for cable television. used for broadband networks, and long distances.
+For the purpose of the test, you need to be familiar with **[[#RG-6]]**, which is made of a solid copper core used with satellite/cable modems, and **[[#RG-59]]**, which is made of a solid copper core and used for cable television. used for broadband networks, and long distances.

 Coaxial cable (or coax) carries data in the form of electrical signals.
-It provides improved shielding compared to unshielded twisted-pair (UTP), so it has a higher signal-to-noise ratio allowing it to carry more data.
-However, twisted-pair cabling has replaced coax in LANs because, when compared to UTP, coax is physically harder to install, more expensive, and harder to troubleshoot.
+It provides improved shielding compared to [[#Unshielded Twisted Pair]], so it has a higher signal-to-noise ratio allowing it to carry more data.
+However, twisted-pair cabling has replaced coax in [[Networks#Local Area Network|LAN]]s because, when compared to [UTP], coax is physically harder to install, more expensive, and harder to troubleshoot.

 **Coax Cable Construction** Coax cable with the outer jacket pulled back to reveal the braided shielding and copper core conductor.

+### RG-6
-[[RG-6]] cable is heavy gauge and has insulation and shielding tuned for high-bandwidth, high-frequency applications such as Internet, Cable TV, and Satellite TV signals.
+cable is heavy gauge and has insulation and shielding tuned for high-bandwidth, high-frequency applications such as Internet, Cable TV, and Satellite TV signals.
 RG-6 commonly uses an F-Type connector, as shown in the figure.

+### RG-59
-**[[RG-59]]** cable is thinner than RG-6 and has less shielding.
+cable is thinner than RG-6 and has less shielding.
 RG-59 is recommended in low bandwidth and lower frequency applications such as analog video and CCTV applications.
 RG-59 commonly uses a BNC connector as shown in the next figure.

 **British Naval (BNC)** BNC connectors connect coaxial cables to devices using a quarter-turn connection scheme.
 BNC is used with digital or analog audio, or video.

 ## Twisted Copper Pair
 Twisted-pair is a type of copper cabling used for telephone communications and most Ethernet networks.
-The cable consists of pairs of individual wires twisted into pairs that are then twisted together, which is twisted to provide protection against [[crosstalk]] The cable is contained within an insulated jacket. **Ethernet cables** are twisted pairs.
+The cable consists of pairs of individual wires twisted into pairs that are then twisted together, which is twisted to provide protection against [[Tech Safety#Wire Crosstalk|Wire Crosstalk]].
+The cable is contained within an insulated jacket. **Ethernet cables** are twisted pairs.

 There are two types of twisted copper pairs: shielded twisted pair (STP) and unshielded twisted pair (UTP), with UTP being the most common.
 The twisting of wire pairs helps reduce crosstalk and electromagnetic induction.
 Both UTP and STP cables are terminated with an RJ-45 connector and plug into RJ-45 sockets, as shown in the next figure.
 Compared to UTP cable, STP cable is significantly more expensive and difficult to install.
 To gain the full benefit of the shielding, STP cables are terminated with special shielded STP RJ-45 data connectors (not shown).
 If the cable is improperly grounded, the shield may act as an antenna and pick up unwanted signals.

+### RJ-11
-**[[RJ-11]] Connector** Older telephone networks used a four-wire UTP cable with two wire pairs terminated with a 6-pin RJ-11 connector.
+Connector for older telephone networks that used a four-wire UTP cable with two wire pairs terminated with a 6-pin RJ-11 connector.
 The RJ-11 connector looks very similar to the RJ-45 connector but is smaller.

+### RJ-45
-**[[RJ-45]] Connector** Each end of a UTP cable must be terminated with a connector.
+Each end of a UTP cable must be terminated with a connector.
 In the case of Ethernet networks, it is an RJ-45 connector that terminates the cable and is plugged into an Ethernet port.

 ### Unshielded Twisted Pair
-An unshielded twisted pair : [[UTP]] is made of two to four pairs of twisted wires.
+A [UTP] is made of two to four pairs of twisted wires.
 The pairs of wires in UTP cables are twisted in direct contact with one another.
 Each wire in twisted pairs is contained within an insulating layer, preventing copper from directly touching copper.
-UTP does not protect against electromagnetic interference : [[EMI]] or radio frequency interference : [[RFI]]. [[EMI]] and RFI can be caused by a variety of sources including electric motors and fluorescent lights.
+UTP does not protect against [[Tech Safety#Electromagnetic Interference|EMI]] or [[Tech Safety#Radio Frequency Interference|RFI]].
+EMI and RFI can be caused by a variety of sources including electric motors and fluorescent lights.

 ### Shielded Twisted Pair
 A shielded twisted pair : [[STP]] is made of two to four pairs of twisted wires.
 Each pair is contained in a layer of braided foil sheathing before being twisted with the other pairs in the cable.
 This reduces electrical interference.
 STP is used in Cat 7 and Cat 8 cables.